sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 ## <i class="fa fa-angle-right"></i> The Threat

 The first question for security should always be "What is the threat?".
-If you're basing your security stance in any regard on anything but practical threats.
+If you're basing your security stance in any regard on anything but practical threats then it's just FUD.
 While we exhagerate threats often in this case their seems to be plenty of concerns.

 ### <i class="fa fa-angle-double-right"></i> Seizure at Checkpoints & _Evil Maid_ Style Attacks

 Depending on the country customs __seizing devices at check points__, either for minutes or days, may happen a little or may happen a lot.
-[But it does happen.](http://www.wired.com/2010/11/hacker-border-search/) A close relative of checkpoint seizure is the __evil maid__ attack, where someone with access (like a cloned keycard) enters your hotel and accesses your devices while you're out of the room (Oh, and they might also have cameras + listening devices in your room too, just in case you fall into a honeypot).
+[But it does happen.](http://www.wired.com/2010/11/hacker-border-search/) A close relative of checkpoint seizure is the __evil maid__ attack, where someone with access (like a cloned keycard) enters your hotel and accesses your devices while you're out of the room (Oh, and they might also have cameras + listening devices in your room as well, just in case you fall into a honeypot).

 The basic formula of both of these attacks is _physical access + time = compromise_.
-FDE helps, but it's [not bulletproof](https://nakedsecurity.sophos.com/2012/02/02/filevault-encryption-broken/) given near infinite computing resources and near infinite time.
+Full Disk Encryption helps, but it's [not bulletproof](https://nakedsecurity.sophos.com/2012/02/02/filevault-encryption-broken/) given near infinite computing resources and near infinite time.
 If your computer leaves your site at a checkpoint assume the data is staying.

 ### <i class="fa fa-angle-double-right"></i> _Dark Hotel_ Style Attacks